Skip to main content

 In September 1873 in Moonta, Thomas Woolcock died slowly from mercury poisoning.
 His wife, Elizabeth Woolcock, was convicted of his murder and became the only woman hanged in South Australia.
 Many believe she was innocent.
 Was she a calculating murderer, or an innocent victim?

 Elizabeth Woolcock had a terrible childhood.
 According to writer Allan L Peters, who spent many years researching her background, Liz, as she was known, was abandoned by her mother when she was very young.
 She remained with her father, John Oliver, who was a miner, first at Burra, then on the Victorian Goldfields.
 Allan L Peters in No Monument of Stone, Elizabeth Woolcock's struggle through life, presented a fictionalised account of her life, based on his research.
-After undertaking more research, Dead Woman Walking was published in 2008.
+After undertaking even more research, he published Dead Woman Walking in 2008.
 He tells how young Liz witnessed the brutal murder of a family friend, and was the victim of a vicious rape at the hands of an itinerant worker at just seven.
 It is thought that she became addicted to the opioid medicine prescribed to help her cope with her ordeal.
 Her father died from illness when she was around ten years old.
 She was then sent to live and work for a couple who ran a chemist's shop.
-This gave her access, to more of the medicine that made her life bearable and, importantly, knowledge of how it was made by mixing powdered opium with antimonial wine.
+This gave her access to more of the medicine that made her life bearable and, importantly, knowledge of how it was made by mixing powdered opium with antimonial wine.

 At 15, Liz moved to the ‘bright lights and big city’ of Ballarat, to work as a live-in domestic servant.
 Here Peters speculated that she fell in with a group of prostitutes.
 After initially being shocked by their lifestyle, she realised that her knowledge of drugs could assist the girls to make easy money.
 She created a potion that could be slipped into a man’s drink.
 When he slipped into semi-unconsciousness, the girls would ransack his pockets and make off with whatever cash or valuables they found.